myesn/awesome/README.md

 *   [hellzerg/optimizer](https://github.com/hellzerg/optimizer) - The finest Windows Optimizer
 *   [sdcb/sdmap](https://github.com/sdcb/sdmap) - A template engine for writing dynamic sql.
 *   [sdcb/Sdcb.Arithmetic](https://github.com/sdcb/Sdcb.Arithmetic) - A modern .NET library that can PInvoke to gmp and mpfr, that enable both high performance and best .NET convenience.
-*   [fjykTec/ModernWMS](https://github.com/fjykTec/ModernWMS) - The open source simple and complete warehouse management system is derived from our many years of experience in implementing erp projects.
-We stripped the original commercial system wms function and opened it up for free, hoping to help the majority of small and medium-sized enterprises.
-At present, the system supports cross-platform。
 *   [dynamicexpresso/DynamicExpresso](https://github.com/dynamicexpresso/DynamicExpresso) - C# expressions interpreter
 *   [MoaidHathot/Dumpify](https://github.com/MoaidHathot/Dumpify) - Adding `.Dump()` extension methods to Console Applications, similar to LinqPad's.
 *   [ardalis/CleanArchitecture](https://github.com/ardalis/CleanArchitecture) - Clean Architecture Solution Template: A starting point for Clean Architecture with ASP.NET Core